 Thermostatic Radiator Valves

-Thermostatic radiator valves control the flow of hot water through the radiator and reduces it when the temperature reaches a certain level.
+Thermostatic radiator valves control the flow of hot water through the radiator and reduce it when the temperature reaches a certain level.

 You will see symbols or numbers like 1-6, on the valve that represents the level of the heat the radiator will produce.

-You should not fit TRV to the radiators in the rooms where you already set up a wall-mounted smart thermostat, to avoid competing controlling the room temperature each other.
+It would help if you did not fit TRV to the radiators in the rooms where you already set up a wall-mounted smart thermostat, to avoid competition between the two thermostats.

-In the winter season, when you will be at home in the daytime, the recommendation is to keep the thermostat set between 20-20° C (in Fahrenheit 68-72° F).
+In the winter season, the recommendation is to keep the thermostat set between 20-21° C. (in Fahrenheit 68-72° F).

-At night when you will be outside of the room, try to set it between 17-19 ° C (in Fahrenheit 62-60° F), this will help save energy and money.
+At night in the bedroom, try to set it between 17-19 ° C (in Fahrenheit 62-60° F), this will help save energy, money and your health.